 Captain Lewis arrived from St. Louis that afternoon, and the next morning the Corps set out in earnest, having gained two enlistees who would prove extremely valuable – interpreter Francois Labiche and river pilot Pierre Cruzatte.
 The expedition now comprised more than forty men – soldiers, civilian employees, and perhaps a dozen French-Canadian hired hands, or engagés.
 They also had two horses for use by the hunters for hauling fresh meat to each night's campsite.

-After the expedition, Lewis himself intended to edit their journals for publication, but that plan never saw fruition.
-After many unexplained delays, the last one was interrupted by his death by his own hand on October 11, 1809, at Grinder's Stand (inn) on the Natchez Trace.
-In mid-March of 1810, Nicholas Biddle agreed to undertake the job of editing the two captains' journals, and In April he met with Clark near Fincastle, Virginia to read through the manuscripts and discuss many of the questions his reading brought to his mind.
+After the expedition, Lewis himself intended to edit their journals for publication, but that plan never came to fruition.
+After many unexplained delays, Lewis died possibly by his own hand on October 11, 1809, at Grinder's Stand (inn) on the Natchez Trace.
+In mid-March of 1810, Nicholas Biddle agreed to undertake the job of editing the two captains' journals, and in April he met with Clark near Fincastle, Virginia to read through the manuscripts and discuss many of the questions his reading brought to his mind.
 The record he made of Clark's responses to his queries contains many details of the journey that were not mentioned in the journals.
-The combination of Clark's journal description of St. Charles with Biddle's notes on his 1810 interview with Clark1 resulted in this description that appeared in the Biddle's 1814 edition of Lewis's and Clark's journals:
+Clark's journal description of St. Charles in combination with Biddle's notes from his 1810 interview with Clark1 resulted in this description that appeared in the Biddle's 1814 edition of Lewis's and Clark's journals:

 Les Petites CÙtes had been founded in 1765 by a French Canadian fur trader.
 In 1791 a Roman Catholic church was built there, and dedicated to San Carlos Borromeo – St. Charles of Borromeo.
 (That was the church most of the Corps of Discovery attended on Sunday morning, May 20, 1804.)
 The old town soon came to be known as San Carlos del Misuri, and soon just "St. Charles."
 It was linked with St. Louis (founded as a trading post in 1764 by Auguste Chouteau), 19Ω miles to the southeast, by the trail Meriwether Lewis followed to join Clark and the rest of the party at St. Charles on the afternoon of May 20.
 Once known as the St. Charles Rock Road, it still exists in part as a major route through northwest St. Louis County.